 Day 23: Coron – El Nido

-The next step of this 30-day Philippines route is one of the country’s most renowned tourist destinations: El Nido.
+The next step of this 30-day Philippines route is one of the country’s best-known destinations: El Nido.

 How to get there?
-As we detail in How to get from Coron to El Nido, the most advisable option is to take a fast boat from Coron to El Nido.
-Cebu Pacific now also offers flights between both destinations, but note they’re not daily.
+As we detail in How to get from Coron to El Nido, the best option is to take a fast boat from Coron to El Nido.
+Cebu Pacific now also offers flights between the two destinations, but bear in mind that they don’t operate every day.
 You can book flights here.

 Book your tickets from Coron to El Nido here

-When you arrive in El Nido and drop your things at the hotel, you can do several things.
-The most relaxed is to go to Las Cabañas Beach, one of the best beaches in El Nido.
-There you can have a great swim and perhaps enjoy one of the best sunsets in the Philippines.
-If you arrived early enough, you might also go to Nacpan Beach and/or Duli Beach today.
+When you arrive in El Nido and drop off your bags at your hotel, you can do several things.
+The most relaxing option is to head to Las Cabañas Beach, one of the best beaches in El Nido.
+There you can go for a swim and perhaps enjoy one of the best sunsets in the Philippines.
+If you arrive early enough, you might also go to Nacpan Beach and/or Duli Beach today.

 Recommended accommodation in El Nido: